sassoftware/enlighten-deep/SAS_Neural_Autoencoder/README.md

-To visualize the combined results of both approaches, the NEURAL procedure in SAS Enterprise Miner is used to approximate a type of deep neural network, known as a stacked denoising autoencoder, to accurately project the newly labeled points from the given feature space into a two-dimensional space (Hinton and Salakhutdinov 2006).
+To visualize the combined results of both approaches, the NEURAL procedure in SAS Enterprise Miner is used to approximate a type of deep neural network, known as a stacked autoencoder, to accurately project the newly labeled points from the given feature space into a two-dimensional space.

 The generated plot is an optimal, nonlinear, two-dimensional projection of the provider training data which contains Medicare billing information, the number